London mayor calls for govt grant for bus, rail services

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Khan said the operator was legally obliged to balance its books and without emergency funding would be forced to slash services, even as lockdown restrictions are gradually eased.
-"We’d have to reduce the bus services we provide.
-We’d have to reduce the Tube services we provide to save money," he told LBC radio in an interview.
+"We´d have to reduce the bus services we provide.
+We´d have to reduce the Tube services we provide to save money," he told LBC radio in an interview.
+"If we don´t get the deal done today, the CFO (chief financial officer) of TfL has legal duties that he has to follow."

+Prime Minister Boris Johnson this week eased stay-at-home measures in England, recommending workers in sectors such as manufacturing and construction return to their jobs.
+The government has called for people to use alternatives to public transport, including walking and cycling, but in the capital, some Tube and bus services have been packed.
+Khan, from the main opposition Labour party, said the Conservative government was failing to provide the support it needed.

+Downing Street said talks were at an "advanced stage", without revealing details.
+"Our priority is on reaching an agreement which keeps critical services running for those passengers who must use public transport to get work, ensuring we keep London moving safely," a spokesman for Johnson told reporters.
+"That means protecting key routes, rapidly increasing the number of services available and protecting the interests of taxpayers in the long term."